-As at 30 September 2014, the QNB Group had approximately 13,900 employees, of which 2,055 are located in Qatar.
-This represents an increase of approximately 1.7 per cent. per cent. in employee head count during 2014.
+As at 30 September 2016, the QNB Group had approximately 28,106 employees, of which 2,242 are located in Qatar.
+This represents an increase of approximately 46.7 per cent. in employee head count during 2016 to date.

 The effective management of employees is a top priority and a key business objective for QNB.
 The QNB Group continues to address the challenge of sourcing, attracting and retaining talent to support continued global expansion in diverse geographic locations and cultures.